JonDemelo/Magnetize/README.md

 ## magnetscrape.py

-magnetscrape.py provides a way to easily scrape magnet information from a desired URL using Python.
+magnetscrape.py provides a way to easily scrape magnet information from a desired URL using Python, and then use this gather data to activate the local default magnet application.

 ## Python Dependencies:

 * urllib2
 * re
+* os
+* subprocess
+* sys
 * BeautifulSoup4 http://www.crummy.com/software/BeautifulSoup/#Download

 ## Functional Description